radiovisual/get-video-id/readme.md

 ## Patterns

-This module will extract the video id from the url / embed patterns below.
+This module works on the url / embed patterns below.
 (where `*` is the id and `?` or `&` are parameter strings):

 **YouTube Shortcodes**